 Consider a text-to-give campaign if your need involves:

 - An emergency

 - A time-sensitive project

 Let CauseLabs Help

-To discover your next steps for nonprofit fundraising ideas in the new year, complete this short survey from our partners at The Eight Principles.
+To discover your next steps for nonprofit fundraising ideas in the new year, you can complete this short survey from our partners at The Eight Principles.

 Crowdfunding Statistics For Nonprofits.
 Nonprofits Source.
 (2021).
 Retrieved 27 December 2021, from https://nonprofitssource.com/online-giving-statistics/crowdfunding/#:~:text=14%25%20of%20donors%20worldwide%20have,to%20an%20individual%20crowdfunding%20campaign.

 How a personalized email affects donor conversion. – NextAfter.
 NextAfter.
 (2021).
 Retrieved 27 December 2021, from https://www.nextafter.com/experiments/how-a-personalized-email-affects-donor-conversion/.

 MATCHING MONEY MONDAY | Livingston County United Way.
 Lcunitedway.org.
 (2021).
 Retrieved 27 December 2021, from https://lcunitedway.org/matching-money-monday-is-dec-6/.